luchob/swagger-example/README.md

 The REST API is secured with Basic Authentication.
 The application has one built in user with name `lucho` and password `test`.
 It operates with H2 inmemory database.

-# Exploring the API with the built in Swagger UI client
+# Exploring the REST API with the built in Swagger UI client

 Start the application.
 The Swagger UI is exposed at the following endpoint [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).